-You’ll print the pattern (PDF) on card stock.
-Then tape all the pieces together using the detailed instructions that are included with the pattern.
-When that’s done, you’ll have a three-dimensional bear that’s ready for his final coat of paper mache.
-The video shows you how to put the pattern together, and the pattern also has full instructions.
+Just print the pattern on card stock and cut them out.
+Then tape the pieces together using the detailed instructions that are included with the pattern.
+When that’s done, you’ll have a three-dimensional bear that’s ready for one layer of paper mache, and a final coat of acrylic paint.

 Finished size: About 9.5” (241 mm) high, 10.3” (264 mm) wide and 12.5” (320 mm) deep.

 Watch the video below to see how you’ll make your bear sculpture:

-The only small pattern pieces on this project are the nose, and it’s the very first thing you’ll do.
-After the nose patterns have been taped together, the rest of the project will go quickly.
-Your bear can be mounted directly on the wall, as shown above, or you could attach him to a wooden plaque for a true ‘trophy’ look.
+The only small pattern pieces on this project are on the nose, and that’s the very first pieces you’ll tape together.
+After that, the rest of the project will go really fast.

 To make this paper mache sculpture you will need: